 The Monarch-Neihart Historical Group is a non-profit, 501(c)(3) corporation that was formed November 2012 to raise funds, and to preserve and promote the rich history of the settlers, miners, loggers and railroad industry in this region.
 Current work focuses on the old Monarch Great Northern Train Depot as a first restored asset to our scenic area.
 Our plan is for this depot to be a repository for written, oral, and artifact history to our region.

-We hope you hop on board and take a ride around to learn more about our history, and the progress we are making on the restoration of the Depot and Drover Car Caboose!
+We hope you hop on board and take a ride around to learn more about our history, and the progress we are making on our projects.

 We Want Your Photos!